Herman George Canady

-Herman George Canady (October 9, 1901 in Okmulgee, Oklahoma – December 1, 1970) was an African-American social psychologist.
-He is noted as the first psychologist to examine the role of the race of the examiner as a bias factor in IQ testing.
+Herman George Canady (October 9, 1901 – December 1, 1970) was an American social psychologist.
+Canady, who was black, was the first psychologist to examine the role of the race of the examiner as a bias factor in IQ testing.

 Early life

 Canady was born in 1901 in Okmulgee, Oklahoma, to Rev. Howard T and Mrs. Anna Canady.
 He attended Douglass Elementary School and Favor High School in Guthrie, Oklahoma.
-He graduated from the high school at George R. Smith College in Sedalia, Missouri in 1922.
+He graduated from the high school at George R. Smith College in Sedalia, Missouri, in 1922.
 In 1923, Canady enrolled in the Northwestern University Theological School as a Charles F. Grey scholarship student, where he developed an interest in the behavioral sciences and majored in sociology.
 He began his education with the hopes of becoming a minister, however, after graduating in 1927 with a sociology major and a psychology minor, he continued his behavioral science studies at Northwestern, where he earned an M.A. in clinical psychology.